V1309 Scorpii: Identification as a stellar merger

 This evidence was the first of its kind to conclusively demonstrate that a contact binary star can end its evolution in a stellar merger and also gave scientists a framework within which to identify other stars as contact binaries and predict future mergers.

 Post-identification studies

 Since the identification of V1309 Scorpii, further studies of the star have been focussed both on modelling its evolution and collecting additional spectral data.

 Further spectral research

-One of these follow-up studies continued Mason et al.’s 2010 spectroscopic study by analyzing the evolution of a wider spectrum on a longer time scale.
+One of these follow-up studies continued Mason et al.'s 2010 spectroscopic study by analyzing the evolution of a wider spectrum on a longer time scale.
 In this study, Kaminsky et al. unexpectedly found a strong spectral signature from CrO in the near infrared, which was the first known discovery of CrO in a stellar spectrum.
 Present chemical models do not have an explanation for why red novae are the only stars to display this CrO line.
-This finding may also give further insight into the unexpectedly high amounts of 54Cr that have been observed in our solar system, which was recently found to not originate solely from supernovae.
+This finding may also give further insight into the unexpectedly high amounts of 54Cr that have been observed in the Solar System, which was recently found to not originate solely from supernovae.